-Palampur seems to have something for everyone, even the art lovers are captivated by this town.
+Palampur seems to have something for everyone, even art lovers are intrigued by this town.
 Andretta is home to the oldest pottery studio in India.
 Despite pottery, the village attracts theatre artists and painters as well.
 You may even buy paintings from the village.

 Where to stay in Palampur

 Palampur is a small town and yet there are various options to stay here.
-The tea gardens entice various travelers and so you may find some amazing places to stay in Palampur.
-We chose Oyo hotels, slightly outside on the east side of the town.
+The tea gardens entice various travellers and so you may find some amazing places to stay in Palampur.
+We chose Oyo Hotels, slightly outside on the east side of the town.
 Considering our budget trip, we chose Hotel Ambika from booking.com.
-The room size was decent, nice location with a CCD next door and delicious food.
-The only downside was the non-AC rooms, they didn’t have a view, and caused awful smell during rainfall.
+The room size was a decent, nice location with a CCD next door and delicious food.
+The only downside was the non-AC rooms, they didn’t have a view and caused awful smells during rainfall.
 If you’d like to pick Hotel Ambika, I’d recommend booking an AC room.
 Click here if you’d like to book the hotel.

 My recommendations on where to stay in Palampur –